 A three-week elective cataract rotation in Chandigarh, India is offered to second-year trainees.
 Residents typically perform 50 phaco procedures in a state-of-the-art surgi-center during this rotation.

-Each Friday morning is dedicated to classroom learning.
+Each Friday morning, 8:00 am - noon is dedicated to classroom learning.
 The didactic curriculum includes Grand Rounds case conferences, specialty lectures, retina imaging conferences, and small group problem-solving sessions.
 Guest lecturers are frequently invited and annual interdisciplinary and bioethics conferences are held.

 Residents participate in a Friday morning didactic session.

-Second and third-year residents participate in a clinical research project of their choosing, presenting project outcomes at the annual Northwestern Ophthalmology Research Day in June.
-Working with a faculty mentor, residents are supported throughout the entire process.
+All residents participate in a clinical research project of their choosing, presenting project outcomes at the annual Northwestern Ophthalmology Research Day in June.
+Statistician support is provided for resident research and residents are encouraged to present their work at national meetings.

 Dmitry Pyatetsky, MD